305909/gym-hopper/README.md

 with the possibility of setting different execution parameters:

-`--train: flag to start training the model`
+- `--train`: flag to start training the model
-`--test: flag to start testing the model`
+- `--test`: flag to start testing the model
-`--render: flag to render the environment over training/testing`
+- `--render`: flag to render the environment over training/testing
-`--device: set the processing device ('cuda' for GPU, 'cpu' for CPU)`
+- `--device`: set the processing device ('cuda' for GPU, 'cpu' for CPU)
-`--train-env: set the training environment`
+- `--train-env`: set the training environment
-`--test-env: set the testing environment`
+- `--test-env`: set the testing environment
-`--train-episodes: set the number of training episodes`
+- `--train-episodes`: set the number of training episodes
-`--test-episodes: set the number of testing episodes`
+- `--test-episodes`: set the number of testing episodes
-`--eval-frequency: set the evaluation frequency over training iterations`
+- `--eval-frequency`: set the evaluation frequency over training iterations
-`--baseline: set the baseline for the policy update function [vanilla, constant, whitening]`
+- `--baseline`: set the baseline for the policy update function (vanilla, constant, whitening)
-`--input-model: set the pre-trained input model (in .mdl format)`
+- `--input-model`: set the pre-trained input model (in .mdl format)
-`--directory: set path to the output location for checkpoint storage (model and rendering)`
+- `--directory`: set path to the output location for checkpoint storage (model and rendering)`

 ### A2C